 Remember that booking with plenty of time can also get you better fees and booking conditions.

 The following hotel options are in the most central part of Athens, the neighborhood of Monastiraki.
-A stay in the area helps you reach any point in town with ease since there are several means of transport.
-If you prefer to stay in another neighborhood in Athens, check this Athens accommodation guide.
+A stay in the area helps you easily reach any point in town since there are several means of transport.
+If you prefer to stay in another neighborhood in Athens, check out this Athens accommodation guide.

 Budget Places To Stay In Athens

 Tempi Hotel is a super convenient budget place in Athens with excellent service.